 “Often, someone living paycheck to paycheck runs out of money before the end of the month and they're left to either do without or go into debt.” – Steffa Mantilla, Money Tamer

-So, what are the consequences of being stuck in this financial cycle, where debts increase, savings is stagnant, and your paycheck just cannot cover everything?
+So, what are the consequences of being stuck in this financial cycle, where debts increase, savings are stagnant, and your paycheck just cannot cover everything?

 Consequences of Living Paycheck to Paycheck

 That was the quick n’ dirty list.
-Now, let’s dive into actual stories from real people who are dealing with or have dealt with these consequences from living paycheck to paycheck.
+Now, let’s dive into actual stories from real people who are dealing with or have dealt with these consequences of living paycheck to paycheck.

 1. Less Quality Family Time